duckduckgo/native-github-asana-sync/README.md

 * `get-asana-user-id` to return the Asana User Id of a given Github actor
 * `find-asana-task-id` searches in the PR description for an Asana Task, given a prefix
 * `post-comment-asana-task` to post a comment in an Asana task
+* `pr-sync` to sync PR information between Asana and Github

 ### Create Asana task from Github Issue
 When a Github Issue has been added, it will create an Asana task with the Issue title, description and link.